 For some reason, this question is considered impertinent in education.
 They’re the words of a sassy six-year-old talking back to her mother.
 How dare teachers ask such a thing?
 Shouldn’t the opportunity to do good by the students of our communities be enough?
 What are we, greedy opportunists who operate transactionally, only volunteering our time if we can personally benefit?
 Aren’t we team players?
 Don’t we want what’s best for kids?

 Joyce knew all this.
-She relayed the story to us with the unmistakable glee of a rebel who’s just defiantly thumbed his nose at Authority and the undercurrent of fear as she waited to see how Authority would fight back.
+She relayed the story to us with the unmistakable glee of a rebel who’s just defiantly thumbed her nose at Authority and was now waiting to see how Authority would fight back.

 Authority replied via email: “I’ll look into it.”